ethancrowson/Concurrency-Game-Playing-Environment/README.md

 - You can load as many of each as you want and have multiple chess games running with varied amounts of computers.
 - If creating a chess game with 2 bots, click any tile on the board to start the game.
 - Be aware the bots run the game quite fast, this is left as fast in order to simulate games quickly and allow for many instances to run without slowing them down.
+- If running bots, do not click the board when it is the bot's turn as it inteferes with their logic.